RCJacH/RCJacH.github.io/content/post/Analysis/audio-plugins/aw-console-setup.md

-Thus, ideally you should **put a ConsoleChannel on every audio track, and a ConsoleBus on, as the name indicates, the bus track** that is parental to them.
+Thus, ideally you should **put a ConsoleChannel on every audio track, and a ConsoleBus on, as the name indicates, the bus track that is parental to them**.

 However you need to **place the ConsoleChannels post-fader**, because Console plugins requires unity gain to work.